strozfriedberg/llama/README.md

 }
 ```

+As you can see in the rule above, you can combine pattern modifiers for a single pattern.

 ##### Pattern encodings

 As a result of using Lightgrep for pattern search, Llama can support over 100 encodings.
 To search for a pattern with a specific encoding(s), use the `encodings` keyword followed by a comma-separated list of your encodings.